U.S. experts applaud U.K. ban on ‘gay conversion therapy'

 The state-level legislation that has been passed in the U.S. does not prevent religious leaders from subjecting minors to conversion therapy.
 Brinton, who oversees The Trevor Project’s effort to introduce anti-conversion therapy laws, said legally banning licensed mental health professionals from using the therapy formally debunks the science and therefore discourages spiritual advisers and families from using it.

-Lawyers from the Liberty Counsel, a litigation and policy organization that has been deemed anti-LGBTQ by the Southern Poverty Law Center, have unsuccessfully challenged conversion therapy bans in California and New Jersey.
-Mat Staver, the organization's founder and chairman who believes therapy can change a person’s sexual orientation or gender identity despite the lack of proof, said the bans will not hold up in court.
-He wants to see the case go to the Supreme Court.
+Lawyers from Liberty Counsel, a litigation and policy organization that has been deemed anti-LGBTQ by the Southern Poverty Law Center, have unsuccessfully challenged conversion therapy bans in California and New Jersey.
+Even though scientific proof does not exist, the organization’s founder and chairman, Mat Staver, told NBC News he believes therapy can change a person’s sexual orientation or gender identity.
+Staver said the bans will not hold up in court, and he wants to see the issue go to the Supreme Court.

 “This is a private meeting between a person and professional,” Staver said.
 “They have the right to choose the object of their counseling and counselor.”